New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 Feeds and Speeds for High-Speed Steel Reamers in Straight Holes

-Reaming should generally be done at about two-thirds the speed used for drilling the same material.
+As a general rule, straight hole reaming should be done at about two-thirds the speed used for drilling the same material.
 However, feed rates for reaming are often much higher — 200% to 300% of drill feeds.
-The amount of feed may vary with different materials, but a good starting point would be between .0015 and .004 inches per revolution.
+The amount of feed may vary with different materials, but a good starting point would be between .0015" and .004" per revolution.
 Too low a feed may “glaze” the hole, which has the result of work hardening the material, causing occasional chatter and excessive wear on the reamer.
 Too high a feed tends to reduce the accuracy of the hole and the quality of the surface finish.

 Too low a feed rate can cause the reamer to rub or burnish instead of cutting, accelerating wear and leading to undersized or poor-quality holes.